pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 'central database' of meta values.

-Additionally or alternatively, the plugin configuration can specify zero or more metadata objects as values in its **includepaths** property.
+Additionally or alternatively, the plugin configuration can specify zero or more keys which reference metadata values as items in its **includepaths** array property.
-This 'distributed database' option allows, a peer process (most likely another plugin) to generate and, if necessary, update metadata arrays that __signalk-meta__ can dynamically consume.
+This 'distributed database' option allows, a peer process (most likely another plugin) to generate and update metadata arrays that can be dynamically consumed by __signalk-meta__.